 Early History of the Hubude family

-Another 121 words (9 lines of text) covering the years 1148 and 1199 are included under the topic Early Hubude History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hubude research.
+Another 61 words (4 lines of text) covering the years 1148 and 1199 are included under the topic Early Hubude History in all our PDF Extended History products and printed products wherever possible.

 Hubude Spelling Variations